Home » Earn Online » Understanding Fixed Cost: What It Means for Your Business

 Rent, property tax, insurance and depreciation are some fixed costs. | Labor, utility bills, commissions, and raw materials are some of the most prevalent categories |

-Time-dependent and alters once a specific amount of time has passed. | Volume-dependent and varies according to the volume generated. |
+Time-dependent and alters once a specific amount of time has passed. | Labour, utility bills, commissions, and raw materials are some of the most prevalent categories |

-Increased output leads to lower expenses and more profitability. | The level of output has no effect on profit. |
+Increased output leads to lower expenses and more profitability. | Volume is dependent and varies according to the volume generated. |

 The separable fixed cost is the expense that we split from one branch or department to the next.